adopted-ember-addons/ember-keyboard/README.md

 ## Compatibility

-* ember-keyboard 6.x requires Ember 3.8 or higher
+* ember-keyboard 6.x requires Ember 3.8 or higher, and is not compatible with Internet Explorer
-* For use with Ember 2.0 up to 3.8, use ember-keyboard 5.x.
+* For use with Ember 2.0 up to 3.8 or IE compatibility, use ember-keyboard 5.x.
+* Node.js v10 or above

 ## Accessibility Considerations
 In order to avoid adding keyboard shortcuts to your application that are already in use by assistive technology, please review the existing keyboard shortcuts and gestures available today: https://dequeuniversity.com/screenreaders/.